mivibzzz/wp-plugin-music-news/README.md

 1. Download or clone this repository.
 2. Place the `NewsPlug.php` file into your WordPress `wp-content/plugins/` directory.
 3. Go to your WordPress admin panel and activate **NewsPlug** under Plugins.
-4. Use the shortcode `[newsplug]` to display the latest news anywhere in your content.
+4. Use the shortcode `[music_news_dashboard height="600px"]` to display the latest news anywhere in your content.

+## Installation Admin Pannel
+How to add through admin page:

+Get the package prepared:
+This is just the php, WP needs to have a zip file.
+So put this php file in a folder and compress it(.zip).

+Add it to wordpress:
+Go to your admin page
+Click on plugins
+Add Plugin
+Upload Plugin
+Choose the plugin
+Click activate
+use the shortcode in the ReadMe or make your own

 ## ✏️ Customization